 Fiat S.p.A. presents an Income Statement using a classification based on the nature of its revenues and expenses given the type of business it performs.
 The Fiat Group presents a consolidated Income Statement using a classification based on function, as this is believed to be more representative of the format selected for managing the business sectors and for internal reporting purposes and is coherent with international practice in the automotive sector.
 Fiat S.p.A. has elected to present current and non-current assets and liabilities as separate classifications on the face of the Balance Sheet.
 A mixed format has been selected by the Fiat Group for the consolidated Balance Sheet, as permitted by IAS 1, presenting only current and non-current assets separately.
 This decision has been taken in view of the fact that both companies carrying out industrial activities and those carrying out financial services activities are consolidated in the Group's financial statements.
 The investment portfolios of financial services companies are included in current assets in the consolidated balance sheet, as the investments will be realised in their normal operating cycle.
-Financial services companies, though, obtain funds only partially from the market: the remaining are obtained through the Group's treasury companies (included in industrial companies), which lend funds both to industrial Group companies and to financial services companies as the need arises.
+Financial services companies. though, obtain funds only partially from the market: the remaining are obtained through the Group's treasury companies (included in industrial companies), which lend funds both to industrial Group companies and to financial services companies as the need arises.

 This financial service structure within the Group means that any attempt to separate current and non-current debt in the consolidated Balance Sheet cannot be meaningful.
-This has no effect on the presentation of the liabilities of Fiat of the financial statements, specific supplementary Income Statement, Balance Sheet and Statement of Cash Flows formats have been added for related party transactions, so as not to compromise an overall reading of the statements.
+This has no effect on the presentation of the liabilities of Fiat S.p.A.